andrewharmellaw/andrewharmellaw.github.com/index.md

 ## Blogger
 I started (and found my feet) blogging on one of the original platforms - blogger - where the title of [my blog](https://the-music-of-time.blogspot.com/) is the best thing about it.

+# Open Source
+I never get as much time as I'd like to work on open source, but I've been lucky to have been around for some cool moments.

+I was there at the founding of the [Jenkins JobDSL](https://plugins.jenkins.io/job-dsl/) (which is still in Jenkins core and - I'm told - partially inspired the Jenkinsfile we have today).

+I also started the [archaius-spring-adapter](https://github.com/andrewharmellaw/archaius-spring-adapter), created the open source [Capgemini Grade Ladder](https://github.com/Capgemini/grade-ladder), and contributed [some documentation improvements](https://github.com/ponylang/ponyc/issues/3098) for the Pony language.

+Sadly my most-starred repo is 100% based on the work of others - an [ascii-doc-ification](https://github.com/andrewharmellaw/wardley-maps-book) of [Simon Wardley's](https://twitter.co/swardley) Wardley Mapping blog posts.